Bay pipefish

-Pipefish also migrate during different seasons.
-They are seen to move into vegetative areas that are shallow during the spring months.
+Pipefish migrate during different seasons.
+They are seen to move into shallow vegetative areas during the spring months.
 It is not until late fall when these creatures venture back to their preferred deeper channel areas.
 There are some outliers however, that sometimes stay in grass beds during the winter months; this is a small number however.

 It is due to different pipefish physiology that their positioning around their vegetative habitat could be varied.
 For example, pipefish with reduced caudal fins and “ prehensile tail” are more sedentary, commonly found staying around eelgrass and macrophyte canopies.
 In other pipefish, with more vegetation around their habitat and more advanced caudal fin, they experience more mobility.